Contrast-Security-OSS/docs/content/user/ui/application/Exclusions.md

 * **QueryString** and **Body**: These will suppress findings from the entire QueryString and Body, respectively.

-In conjunction with the input type you may choose to apply URLs:
+In conjunction with the input type, you must choose how to apply URLs:

 * **All URLs**: Findings using the specified input type and name will be suppressed regardless of where they’ve come from.